 Common Causes Of Train Wrecks

 Train collisions and derailments can happen for many reasons.
 Railroad safety investigations commonly find that derailments, train wrecks and other rail accidents are caused by train operator negligence or error, code violations, and poor rail maintenance.
 According to the Federal Railroad Administration, the most common causes of train accidents include:

-- Speeding, improper braking or other operational failure
+- Speeding, improper braking or another operational failure

 - Train operator was distracted, fatigued or intoxicated